Turning a 3-Day Phone Tag Process into 60-Second Bookings

 Decision Points

 HaulHub is a two-sided marketplace — every design choice affects both customers and providers.
-These three decisions defined the product's core experience.

 How should pricing work — provider-set or algorithmic?